My guide to buying a used Yamaha R6 — what to look for, what can go wrong, and the best models to buy.

 - At 6,000 rpm, a Yamaha R6 makes around 45 Nm (~30 lb-ft) of torque.
 But by this point, a street-tuned motorcycle like an SV650 is making 50 lb-ft.
 They're still pulling harder.

 - The Yamaha R6 keeps pulling with about 95% fo its peak torque until close to its redline, about 14,000 rpm, where its torque starts dropping until the rev limit of 15,500-16,000 rpm.

-This means that to ride a Yamaha R6, you have to keep it revving between 8-14,000 rpm to realy feel it pull.
+This means that to ride a Yamaha R6, you have to keep it revving between 8-14,000 rpm to really feel it pull.
 To ride a Suzuki SV650, you keep it between 3-8,000 rpm.
 It's a really different feeling and sound.

 So back to "torquey": the R6 isn't it.
 Below about 6,000 rpm it feels boring, sedated, kind of like an airplane taxiing on a runway.
 It's not designed to go this slow, but it'll do it, just to get to where it's in its element.

 But at about 8,000 rpm it starts to bellow, and by 10,000 rpm it is singing.
 From that point, there’s a massive strata of ripping high power that's a joy to crank up around a deserted road.
 You feel glad you're leaning forward onto those bars, because otherwise your arms would be ripped off.
 You have to keep the gearbox going to make sure it stays in this range, but if you do, you'll be laughing into your helmet's visor!

 As you hold on to the throttle, the revs climb to a way higher pitch than you think sounds reasonable.
 It just keeps going up, and up, and up, and power never really drops off (even though torque does).
-It's often only when people hit a limiter that they reaslise they should shift; it takes discipline to shift earlier, because the rush is so good.
+It's often only when people hit a limiter that they realise they should shift; it takes discipline to shift earlier, because the rush is so good.

 On to a few specific situations: